-- 1. Districts must report the use of grant funds to their member clubs in accordance with the terms of qualification. - 2.
-Grant sponsors must maintain copies of all receipts and bank statements related to grant-funded expenditures in accordance with the terms of qualification and any applicable local and international laws. - 3.
+- 1. Unused grant funds must be returned promptly to The Rotary Foundation. - 2.
+Districts must report the use of grant funds to their member clubs in accordance with the terms of qualification. - Grant sponsors must maintain copies of all receipts and bank statements related to grant-funded expenditures in accordance with the terms of qualification and any applicable local and international laws. - 4.
 Grant sponsors who fail to adhere to Foundation policies and guidelines in implementing and financing grant projects must return grant funds in their entirety and may be barred from receiving future grants for a period of up to five years.